 All food and most beverages with the exception of entrees are available to boarding

 students in unlimited amounts during the regularly scheduled meal times.

-Financial aid is awarded through the Bluffton University financial aid office located in Schultz Hall, Riley Court.
+Financial aid is awarded through the Bluffton University financial aid office located in 134 S. Spring Street.
 Financial aid is awarded to students with demonstrated need as determined by the Free Application for Federal Student Aid (FAFSA) and/or to students that have earned a scholarship through their academic or performance achievements.
-To receive continued aid, students must be maintaining Satisfactory Academic Progress as stated in the Catalog.
+To receive continued aid, students must be maintaining Satisfactory Academic Progress as stated in the Academic Catalog.